softworkz/embyuserwiki/3D-videos.md

 ## Video filenames flags

 In order to properly detect 3D, two tags need to be present in the filename.
-First, a '3D' tag has to be present that matches the following regex: [-. _]3d[-. _]
+First, a '3D' tag has to be present.
+Second, one of the following must also be present, hsbs, fsbs, sbs, htab, ftab.

-In addition to this, either a 'SBS' tag [-. _]h?sbs[-. _] or a 'TAB' flag [-. _]h?tab[-. _] must be present in the filename.

-Regex matching is done case-insensitive, so for example either .3d. and .3D. will work.

-Note: the tags need be be surrounded be either a space ( ), hyphen -, dot . or underscore _.
+Tags need be be surrounded be either a space ( ), hyphen -, dot . or underscore _.
+Tags are case-insensitive, so both 3d and 3D will work.

 ## Brackets